Hubelia/directus-postgresql-json-views/README.md

 - [ ] Add an option to specify the depth of the children to be fetched
 - [ ] Add an option to use materialized views instead of a plain view
 - [ ] Check to see if nested table exists
+- [ ] Use Native Joins statement (LEFT JOIN, RIGHT JOIN...) instead of SELECT Sub-queries
+- [X] Add Directus order field using ORDER BY
+- [ ] Excluding fields from the view